pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Taxonomic Treatment

 See [Plazi](http://plazi.org/) for a theoretical discussion of Treatment.

+TODO: NMF: Is that deliberately about application domain, or structural perspective, or both?
+Does it matter that you clarify this? (maybe not, I just want you to consider..)

+Answer: most structural elements are defined in the publishing domain.
+However, not everything here is a structural element.

 **Def.
 (Treatment):** *Taxonomic Treatment, or simply Treatment, is a rhetorical element of a taxonomic publication:*